-A first, 2.1 or good 2.2 honours degree (or equivalent) in any subject.
+A first or second class honours degree or equivalent in any subject.
 You should also have mathematical skills equivalent to a grade C or above in GCSE Mathematics.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.